amatlack/amatlack.github.io/_posts/2016-02-25-the-tao-of-project-management.md

 >
 > And to those who put it into practice,
 >
 > this loftiness has roots that go deep.
-[67](http://acc6.its.brooklyn.cuny.edu/%7Ephalsall/texts/taote-v3.html#67)
+[67](https://en.wikisource.org/wiki/Translation:Tao_Te_Ching#Chapter_67_(%E7%AC%AC%E5%85%AD%E5%8D%81%E4%B8%83%E7%AB%A0))

 I believe in what open organizations are doing.
 What open organizations are doing for the field of management is almost as important as the actual products and services they offer.
 We have an opportunity to lead by example, to inspire passion and purpose in others, to create working environments that inspire and empower.

 I encourage you to find ways to incorporate some of these ideas into your own projects and teams to see what happens.
 Learn about your organization's mission and how your projects contribute to it.
 Have courage, expect to try some things that won't work, and don't forget to share the lessons you learn with our community so we can continue to improve.

-_Content originally published [on opensource.com](https://opensource.com/open-organization/16/2/tao-project-management) under CC BY-SA 4.0_
+_Content originally published [on opensource.com](https://opensource.com/open-organization/16/2/tao-project-management) under CC BY-SA 4.0; links to the Tao Te Ching source have been updated as [the originally cited source](http://acc6.its.brooklyn.cuny.edu/%7Ephalsall/texts/taote-v3.html) now 404s_